gentaro0404/Unit2-project/README.md

 ```

 ![outdoordata.png](outdoordata.png)
+**Fig.6**
+Graph of average, minimum, maximum, and median outdoor humidity and temperature

 ## Indoor data
-From the raw data, we created two dictionaries, Temperature and Humidity.
-For each of them, we put the data from the four sensors.
-Then, in the dictionary of values, find the average of the data from the four sensors.
-Then, from the data, find the Humidity and Temperature levels for each Local and Remote location including mean, standad deviation, minimum, maximum, and median.
+From the raw data, we created two dictionaries, one for "temperature" and one for "humidity".
+For each, we included data from four sensors.
+The dictionary of values then finds the average of the data from the four sensors.
+Then, from the data, the levels of Local, Humidity and Temperature are obtained with mean, standard deviation, minimum, maximum and median.

 ```.py
 from matplotlib import pyplot as plt